build2-packaging/lua/lua/PACKAGE-README.md

     depends: lua ^5.4.8

 ### `buildfile` and Importable Targets
-To import the interpreter and compiler, use the following declaration in your `buildfile`.
+To import the interpreter and compiler, use the following declarations in your `buildfile`.

     import lua = lua%exe{lua}        # Interpreter
     import luac = lua%exe{luac}      # Compiler